brunogrbavac/lamp/readme.md

 ## phpMyAdmin

 phpMyAdmin has been set up for easy database management and can be accessed directly by navigating to `/phpmyadmin` on port 80.
 This provides a convenient web interface for managing your database, allowing you to interact with your databases, tables, and data directly through your browser.
+Default username is `admin` and the default set password is `password`.